hashhar/nas/README.md

   into containers using `env_file` in `docker-compose.yml`.
 Useful for secrets.
   ***Define non-secret environment variables applicable to a single container using `environment` in `docker-compose.yml`.***
+- `shared.env`: Contains environment variables injected into multiple containers.
+An example of when this might be useful is if you want to ensure that the same port is used in the Caddyfile as well a container's configuration.

 # Special Instructions